FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 Live streaming and recording would involve the processing of personal data of

-those attending meetings whose can be seen and heard as well as any--- 18
+those attending meetings whose can be seen and heard as well as any
+---
+18

 individual whose personal data is disclosed.
 In light of the processing of